Zuehlke/machines-code-people/articles/discipline-flow.md

 ## Views on the Model
 There are three foundational views, each with a certain notion of excellence.

 ### Discipline Experts
 The disciplines and relations described above form the core elements of an abstract product delivery machinery.
 However, the machinery is only the basic structure.
-It needs to be implemented by people who are experts in their disciplines, and at the same time have general knowledge of all other disciplines in order to be able to put specific work always into context of the overall product lifecycle.
+It needs to be implemented by people who are experts in their disciplines.
+At the same time they must have general knowledge of all other disciplines in order to be able to put specific work always into context of the overall product lifecycle.
 Only then we may avoid silos and waterfall-like delivery processes.

 The more direct the disciplines are related, the more this knowledge is required.
 For instance working on the architecture requires a solid understanding of all the requirements, both the functional requirements as well as the requirements for quality attributes.
 And in the downstream flow we need a thourough understanding which infrastructure is needed for effective operations.
 This holds not only for production but also for development and test environments.

 ### Project Excellence
 We need people working together as a team often facilitated by somebody in the team taking care of collaboration topics like establishing and customizing an agile process, enabling appropriate levels of self-organisation but also considering individual personal development goals.
 At Zühlke this is typically done by a Collaboration Owner, elsewhere this might be a Scrum Master.
 Additionally somebody taking care of project budget and risk is needed within the team.
 Typically this is done by a team member from the project management domain.

 Both roles, the collaboration owner and the project manager (PM) are not part of the sketch above, since both are somewhat always concerned with the complete flow on a meta level and not so much with the product flow directly.
 At least in some parts, the PM has some stakes in the business discipline, but his responsibility is usually more related to the project delivery than to the business case of the project.

-Both roles together ensure that not only some features are delivered, but that they are also delivered in time and in budget with appropriate quality by a team that sees purpose individually as well as on level of the product development as a whole.
+Both roles together ensure that not only features are delivered, but that they are also delivered in time and in budget with appropriate quality by a team that sees purpose individually as well as on level of the product development as a whole.

 ### Successful Products
 Even if we have achieved project excellence we usually do not yet have delivered a successful product.
-Excellent products require additionally that user and business needs and goals are explicitly taken into account from early on.
+These require additionally that user and business needs and goals are explicitly taken into account from early on.
 We need to develop and deliver incrementally and incorporate feedback and learnings continuously.
 Each discipline has its specific contribution:

 - BIZ: models with statements about value and impact
 - CX: overarching product(s) delivery and experience concept